On Bitcoin and Red Balloons: New Reward Schemes

 Now, let us observe a node $v$ and fix $l=l(v)$.
 The non-trivial case is when $l\geq \varphi +1$.
 For convenience, we drop the superscript $(l(v),v)$ and denote a strategy by ($c_1,\ldots, c_d)$.
 Without loss of generality we assume $c_1 \leq c_2 \leq \ldots \leq c_d$.
 It will also be useful to define $y_i=l-c_i-1$.
 Note that our previous assumption implies that $y_1 \geq y_2 \geq \ldots \geq y_d$.

-Let $s_{-v}$ be a strategy profile of all other nodes except $v$, and denote by $A_{s_{-v}}(y_i)$ the size of the subtree rooted at the $i$'th child of $v$ that learns of the transaction.
+Let $s_{-v}$ be a strategy profile of all other nodes except $v$, and denote by $A_{s_{-v}}(y_i)$ the size of the subtree rooted at the $i$'th child of $v$ that is aware of the transaction.
 The utility of $v$ is then:

-where $k$ is the number of nodes which are aware of the transaction outside the subtree which $v$ is the root of (this number includes $v$ itself).
+where $k$ is the number of nodes which are aware of the transaction and are not descendants of $v$ (this number includes $v$ itself).
 We show that $(c_1,\ldots, c_d)$, where $c_d=l(v) -\varphi-1$ is dominated by $(c_1,\ldots ,c_d-1)$.
 For this purpose, it is sufficient to show the following claim:

 \begin{claim} Let $T_{-v}$ be the set of strategy profiles of all nodes other than $v$ in which: \begin{enumerate} \item The subtree rooted at $v$'s $d$'th child spans a complete $d$-ary tree of height $y_d$ when $v$ duplicates itself $c_d$ times, or of a height $y_d+1$ when $v$ duplicates itself $c_d-1$ times.